Camilleri, Margaret Dr

 - Masters Dissertation

-During the past 20 years Dr Camilleri has worked in a range of justice related positions, including in the Community Legal Centres, the Victoria Law Foundation and as Senior Policy and Research Officer for the Department of Justice and Regulation in Victoria.
-Over the last two decades Dr Camilleri has worked collaboratively with many justice agencies in Victoria and nationally.
-Her work developing policies, business cases and conducting research in the area of access to justice and victim/witness support needs has provided Dr Camilleri with a comprehensive knowledge of the criminal justice system and processes.
+During the past 20 years Marg has worked in a range of justice related positions, including in Community Legal Centres, the Victoria Law Foundation and as Senior Policy and Research Officer for the Department of Justice and Regulation in Victoria.
+During this time Marg has worked collaboratively with numerous justice agencies in Victoria and nationally.
+Her work developing policies, business cases and conducting research in the area of access to justice and victim/witness support needs has provided Marg with a comprehensive knowledge of the criminal justice system and processes.

 Areas of expertise

 Marg’s research areas of interest were influenced by my work as an advocate, and in policy and research in a range of justice related positions.
 Social justice is the overarching theme which brings the various threads of her research areas together.
 Marg’s research has three foci: 1.
 To improve access to justice for groups in the community who are marginalised and to whom the justice system struggles to respond; 2.
 To make salient the victimisation and recovery experiences of crime victims more broadly, and in particular those whose voices are seldom heard; and 3.
 To improve system responses to marginalised groups either due to age, gender, mental health and disability.

 - Access to justice, namely the experiences of crime victims in the criminal justice system from report, investigation and at court.
 Informed by my PhD, this research comprises several themes, including to better understand the factors which inform police decision making about reports made by crime victims with disability and the generalised assumptions of disability which permeate through the justice system, and which inform the justice system’s responses to victims of crime with disability.
 I am interested to understand the impact of intersectionality of gendered crimes, such as family violence and sexual assault, and disability on access to justice.